it's been 18 years last weekend since my first date with my life companion :)

 Let's think about our spine more often, not only when it hurts.
 Let's get into the habit of moving it regularly.
 Few minutes a day will do, either in the morning to awaken the body or in the evening to stretch the back after the long busy day.
 It's easy, no experience is required.
 Listen to your body, find more space when you start flexing and extending your spine.
 Allow the breath to guide your movement.
 Enjoy !

-From 8th April Wednesday all vinyasa yoga classes will be taking place @ The Boathouse, 62-76 Abbey Road, Barking, IG11 7BT.
+All our Barking classes are taking place @ The Boathouse, 62-76 Abbey Road, Barking, IG11 7BT.

 Only 10 minutes walk from Barking station.